tryton/tryton/modules/account/doc/design/move.inc.rst

 in turn, and attempts to find the best possible reconciliations from the unreconciled account move lines that should be considered.

-It does this by splitting up the account move lines into sequential `chunks <config-account.reconciliation_chunk>`.
-It then tries all possible combinations of the account move lines within each chunk, in an attempt to find the best set of balanced lines.

 .. seealso::

    The reconcile accounts wizard can be started from the main menu item: